Published: 31 March 2021 | Updated: 12 May 2023

 A dry, irritating cough is the most common adverse effect associated with the use of any ACE inhibitor.

-In a meta-analysis of approximately 200,000 people taking enalapril, the incidence of cough was 11%, with 3% of people
+In a meta-analysis of approximately 200,000 people taking enalapril, the incidence of cough was 11%, with 3% of people withdrawing

-withdrawing treatment and then re-challenging with the same or another ACE inhibitor is an option, but in practice
+withdrawing treatment and then re-challenging with the same or another ACE inhibitor is an option, but in practice patients

-(ARB) instead of an ACE inhibitor?”).
+instead of an ACE inhibitor?”).

 A decline in renal function is associated with the use of ACE inhibitors and ARBs.
 Blocking the effects

-of angiotensin-II, either through the use of ACE inhibitors or ARBs, reduces glomerular pressure and causes a reduction
+of angiotensin II, either through the use of ACE inhibitors or ARBs, reduces glomerular pressure and causes a reduction

 of increase in serum creatinine is likely, however, changes may resolve with continued treatment and withdrawing the ACE